My work lies at the intersection between democratic theory and comparative politics, with a focus on Latin America.

-You will find most of my publications here, as well as information about my teaching and research.
+You will find most of my publications in this website, as well as information about my teaching and research.
 You can browse my books, book chapters, journal articles, and also conference papers and other writings.
 I will try to make as much material as possible available for download, except for what is under review or protected by copyrights.
 I hope you find what you are looking for!

 WZB Berlin Social Science Center